• dwdsddada

 broken image

-We offer weekly group sessions led by NCCP certified coach Sharon Styles ( sharonstylescoaching.com ) Get your 2024 membership here and sign up for our group sessions!
+We offer weekly group sessions led by NCCP certified coach Sharon Styles ( sharonstylescoaching.com ) Get your 2025 membership here and sign up for our group sessions!

 Registration is now open for our training sessions.
-Here is the link to register: https://ccnbikes.com/#!/events/2024-atc-training-sessions-march-to-april
+Here is the link to register: https://ccnbikes.com/#!/events/2025-atc-training-sessions-jan-to-feb

-You will require a current Airdrie Tri Club membership to register ( $20 Adults / $10 Youth ) Link for the 2024 memberships: https://ccnbikes.com/#!/events/airdrie-triathlon-club-2024
+You will require a current Airdrie Tri Club membership to register ( $20 Adults / $10 Youth ) Link for the 2025 memberships: https://ccnbikes.com/#!/events/airdrie-triathlon-club-2025

 Virtual Spin Sessions- Wednesdays

 Back by popular demand!
-Spring 2024 spin classes are virtual!
+Winter 2025 spin classes are virtual!
 These classes will be live and interactive coached via zoom.
 All athletes will receive a RPE ( rating of perceived exertion ) and FTP ( power based targets ) version of the workouts emailed to them with the option to have the workouts automatically loaded into your training peaks calendar.
 We will also create a zwift meetup for the workout and you can join via zoom and zwift and download your workout right into zwift.

-**ALL ATHLETES ATTENDING IN PERSON COACHING MUST PURCHASE A 2024 TRIATHLON ALBERTA MEMBERSHIP FOR INSURANCE PURPOSES** https://ccnbikes.com/#!/memberships/triathlon-alberta-annual-membership-2024
+**ALL ATHLETES ATTENDING IN PERSON COACHING MUST PURCHASE A 2025 TRIATHLON ALBERTA MEMBERSHIP FOR INSURANCE PURPOSES** https://ccnbikes.com/#!/memberships/triathlon-alberta-annual-membership-2025

 Adult Coached Swim Sessions –Tuesdays @ Genesis Place